ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/DeAwkwardize/readme.md

 ![alt text](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/python/DeAwkwardize/webpageunderconstruction-1024x681.jpg)

-The first rev is in place, but don't expect to be able to read or use it.
+The first rev is in place, but don't expect to be able to use the class for your own cases.
+The code in my repo is good for a demo only.

 It has a functioning test case, which makes it in a "green" test case.

-I need to let it distill a little before continuing work here.
+Working in self-modifying code is easy, but takes some brain I need for other things this morning at 8am.
+(The project woke me at 6am wanting to be solved!)
+As a result, I need to let it distill a little before continuing work here.

-This is the working title for a project to abbreviate comments and logging in Python source code.
+DeAwkwardize is the working title for a project to abbreviate comments and logging in Python source code.
-I will be using dill in conjunction with a file (later database) back end to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.
+I use dill in conjunction with a translation file (later, this will be a database) to allow self-modifying code: you write code with logging and comments, the logging and comments get compressed into almost invisibility in the code.

-Then, logging executes through self-modifying behavior when DeAwkwardize is used as a decorator.
+Then, logging executes through self-modifying behavior when the right DeAwkwardize method is used as a decorator.

-Comments appear when you view code through the lens of DeAwkwardize.
+Comments and logging re-appear when you view code through the lens of DeAwkwardize, allowing you to restore your full logging and comments when needed.

 #### The impetus?